Jdoemensah/Jdoemensah/README.md

 - 👋 Hi there, I’m Jackson.
-- 👀 I’m interested in sustainable materials engineering, sustainability policy and education
+- 👀 I’m interested in sustainable materials engineering and policy, data analytics in public policy and education in Africa
 - 🌱 I’m currently learning programming skills alongside sustianble products management and engineering
 - 💞️ I’m looking to collaborate on engineering project/program maanagement, carbon benefits forecasting and sustainability policy analysis.
 - 📫 How to reach me: jdoemensah@gmail.com